little-fort/booster-bot/README.md

 Game should be run in fullscreen mode at 1080p for best results.
 Although the bot *can* function in windowed mode, performance becomes very inconsistent.

 **With the official launch of the PC client, the bot will be non-functional when the game is in "landscape mode".
-As a workaround, you can disable "landscape" in the game settings to return to the old UI and the bot should function as intended.**
+You can disable "Landscape" in the game settings to return to the old UI and the bot will function as intended.**

 ## Getting Started